Fiberglass | Monaco in Crystite Crystal Sapphire Blue

 Unless you have an oversize backyard with the choice of precisely where the pool will go, you may be stuck in terms of the elements and how they affect water level and overall comfort.
 If you have large shrubs or trees, you’ll likely have a naturally shaded pool.
 Desert landscaping?
 You’ll probably be in direct sunlight, which is great for taking advantage of natural energy and warmth but causes accelerated evaporation.
 Think of the financial implications: Will heavy winds necessitate constant cleaning?
 Will seasonal storms require you to build a retaining wall to prevent flooding?
 All of these scenarios can be overcome with the correct planning.
 Talk to your builder about their recommendations for dealing with the elements.

 Ask yourself how you want your outdoor space to look and feel.
 Many homeowners choose to completely transform their yards after building a pool.
 As you’re budgeting for extras such as lighting, safety equipment, or a hot tub, consider the costs for decorative tile work, tropical plants, and patio furniture.
 It's always good to stay flexible with your vision, you may find you need to adjust your plans once you get into it.

 No question is too silly for a builder.
 Do your research and consider all angles of pool construction from the initial development stages to the mature years.
 If you think building a pool will be too troublesome given the existing layout, you might be surprised.
-Professionals hold that title for a reason and can likely offer solutions to help your dream come to life.
+Pool professionals can likely offer solutions to help your dream come to life.